humanathome/event-manager/README.md

 - utilize the data to contact a remote service
 - populate a template with user data
 - manipulate strings
-- access Google’s Civic Information API through the Google API Client Gem
+- access Google’s Civic Information API through the [google-apis-civicinfo_v2](https://rubygems.org/gems/google-apis-civicinfo_v2) gem
 - use ERB (Embedded Ruby) for templating

 ### Tasks